 Rashad’s team was also well aware that QR Codes were an effective Phygital™ marketing tool for lead generation.
 As any marketer would agree, campaign success relies heavily on building high-intent lead lists.
 QR Codes are excellent indicators of intent in the physical world — when end-users scan QR Codes, it’s highly likely that they’re interested in a brand’s product or service.
 In addition, it seemed as though on-feet surveys and other outdated methods for bringing customers from the physical to the digital world didn’t work for modern users anymore.

-Rose Marketing was able to capitalize on this fact.
+Rose Marketing Solutions was able to capitalize on this fact.
 Working with a chain of laundromats to install WiFi QR Codes, Rashad’s team could leverage Beaconstac’s dynamic forms feature to gather user information.
 Users scan the QR Code, provide their information, and get the required details for WiFi access.

 Funneling in end-users was convenient with a dynamic form template, where different questions could be asked based on the answers given.
 He could also pair form submissions with other email or SMS marketing campaigns.